-This morning my pregnant friend texted me: "Do a blog on reducing crotch bone pressure."
+This morning my pregnant friend texted me: "Do a blog on reducing crotch bone pressure.
+Sitting in my therapy chairs is killing me.""

-And, just to be clear.
-She's not getting hours of therapy a day, but giving it -- to little kids.
-Which means she spends her day in those little kid chairs, probably with her tailbone tucked under.
+We've known each other awhile, so she can send me texts using the word "crotch."
+And, just to be clear, she's not getting hours of therapy a day, but giving it—to little kids.
+Which means she spends her day in those little kid chairs, likely with her tailbone tucked under.

 I texted back "Sure.
-I'll film you a video you can do in between patients."
+I'll film you an exercise you can do in between patients."

-FYI, I have a 2000 word article due today on the biomechanics of the psoas muscle.
-You know, for pay.
-And when I have such deadlines, my day looks like the exact opposite as you would assume it should.
+For what it's worth, I have a 2000 word article due on the biomechanics of the psoas muscle and when I have such deadlines, my day looks like the exact opposite that you would assume it should.

 What I've done so far: